Vasectomy: frequently asked questions

 A. The sperm, which are made in the testicles, cannot pass through the vas deferens once they have been cut and tied, so they are reabsorbed by the body.

-A. It usually takes about 15-20 ejaculations after the operation before you flush out any remaining sperm from the seminal vesicles.
+A. It usually takes about 15-20 ejaculations after the operation before you flush out any remaining sperm from each vas deferens.
 You should use an alternative method of contraception during this time.
 After 2-3 months you should give a semen sample which will be tested to see if any sperm are still present in your ejaculate.

 A. There is no evidence that vasectomy decreases testosterone levels or sex drive.

 Following micro-surgery to reverse a vasectomy, there is gradual recovery of sperm count in most men, but the level of recovery is variable.
-Factors such as age and time passed since vasectomy are 2 factors that may influence the level of recovery.
+Factors such as time passed since vasectomy and age are 2 factors that may influence the level of recovery.

 There is currently no consistent evidence from clinical trials that shows an association between prostate cancer and vasectomy.